leonardolameira-boop/azure-lab-ad/00-roadmap/01-security-fundamentals/iaaaa.md

 ## 4) Accounting – *Tracking what was done*

 This is the logging part.
 The system records the user's actions for auditing, monitoring, and security purposes.
+Accounting is also a deterrent control, because when users know their actions are being logged and monitored, they are less likely to attempt malicious behavior.
+The visibility itself discourages misuse.

 Examples:
 - Windows Event Logs (like 4624 for successful logon)